iteratoristas/coolelat/README.md

 1. Go to root of the repository
 2. Ensure update dependecies by running npm install
 3. Instead of `git commit` when committing, use `cz` or `git cz`
+4. To use the cz commands in subfolders [ex. *client*, *server*], make sure to install cz locally through the `npm install -g commitizen`